AlbaXIII/build.mt/README.md

 IMAGE

-Each build card has a header, an image related to the build, and a few lines of information outlining the key points to the build.
+Each build card has a header, an image related to the build, and a few lines of information outlining the key points to the build - namely build name, role, base class, and a humerous exerpt summarising the build.
 Also present in each build is a reactive class image - this variable template is linked to the main class of the database entry, so it will change depending on the base class used.

 IMAGE